Mank1941/Real-Time-ASCII/ReadMe.md

 ## 🖋️ Project Description

-**ASCII_Convert** is a Python application that captures live webcam video and dynamically converts it into real-time ASCII art.
+**Real-Time-ASCII** is a Python application that captures live webcam video and dynamically converts it into real-time ASCII art.
-Users can switch between the normal camera feed and a live ASCII feed, tweak image settings, and save frames as either normal images or ASCII images.
+Users can easily switch between the normal camera feed and a live ASCII feed, tweak image settings, and save frames as either normal images or ASCII art.

 This project is built using **OpenCV**, **Pillow**, and **Tkinter** for GUI handling, camera capture, and ASCII conversion.